Core Technical Capabilities

 Domain-specific orchestrations

 Plugins are orchestrations of multiple skills designed to solve domain-specific problems.
-Plugins convert individual skills into domain-specific operational capabilities.

 Marketing Plugin